nataliapc/msx_ocminfo/README.md

 	  OCMINFO /L      List the available profiles.
 	  OCMINFO /1      Apply the user profile #1
 	  OCMINFO /1 /B > PROFILE1.BTM
-	                  Creates a .BTM file from profile #1.
+	                  Creates a .BTM file to flash profile #1 into EPCS.

 If you want to suggest improvements, feel free to create a github issue.